 Her report was extensive, detailed, and concise, and not only highlighted issues, but offered considered solutions to those issues; practical things I could do to improve my manuscript.
 If you wish to know what needs fixing with your work, and how to fix it, then I would recommend Carrie without hesitation.

 If you plan to self-publish, your book will benefit from a full developmental edit.
 You'll receive an appraisal as detailed above, but once you and I have agreed on the problem areas and how to tackle them, I'll go through your manuscript carefully and do the heavy lifting.
 For example, if a key scene isn't suspenseful enough, I can rework it so as to step up the tension.
 If you have a gaping plot hole, I'll find a way to fill it.
 If your dialogue is sloppy, I'll tighten it up.
 By the end, not only will your novel be immeasurably improved, but you'll be a better writer, too.

 Of course, the edits I make are only suggestions: I use Word's Track Changes feature and Comments boxes, so you can choose to accept or reject the alterations.
 The book remains in your own unique voice.
 If there's something you really do need to change, such as a libel issue, I'll make you aware of that.
 (There are certain things that are guaranteed to annoy reviewers on Amazon - and you know how nasty they can be!)

 Please note that this is not a copy-edit: I won't be fixing spelling, grammar, punctuation or any small technical issues like that.
 This is about building a fresh, strong, enthralling story.

 Prices: It's hard to give a cast-iron rate for developmental editing, as so much depends on the manuscript, but generally my rates range from £900 (short novel) to £1,600 (long novel).
 Please email me if you'd like a more specific quote.
-The process of developmental editing takes about three weeks.
+The process of developmental editing takes from four to six weeks.